Utkarsh20th/Phase2_Submission_from_laptop/README.md

 Path2_Submission_from_laptop --> com.simplilearn.project --> src --> framework.excel --> TestNG_withExcelDataProvider.java  -->  run as  -->  TestNG Test
 (If we read the code:     the data provider "ExcelAsDataProvider" shows the capability of reading from excel     the data provider "@CustomTestNGAnnotation(10)" shows the capability of re-running a piece of code 10 times)

+Screenshots:
+Screenshots for this code execution are named as : [Screenshot_1.png] to [Screenshot_5.png].
+They were attached in the Screenshots field when submimtting the Simplilearn Project.

 Note:
 - in com.simplilearn.project --> src --> framework.excel --> Constants.java, in line 6, change the path where the user has stored data sheet [TestData.xlsx] present in Phase2_Submission_from_laptop repository
 - in com.simplilearn.project --> src --> framework.excel --> TestNG_withExcelDataProvide.java, in line 159, change the path to the desired folder where the user wants to store the screenshots of the execution